circonus/irondb-docs/api/delete-sweep.md

 X-Snowth-Delete-Data-Types: nnt,text,histogram

 Specific NNT rollup spans may be removed (all spans will be removed if not specified), with multiple values comma-separated.
+The rollup span(s) must match the period values configured in `irondb.conf`, in the `<rollups>` stanza.

 X-Snowth-NNT-Delete-Rollups: &lt;rollup\_span\_in\_seconds&gt;

 Specific histogram rollup spans may be removed (all spans will be removed if not specified), with multiple values comma-separated.
+The rollup span(s) must match the period values configured in `irondb.conf`, in the `<histogram>` stanza.

 X-Snowth-Histogram-Delete-Rollups: &lt;rollup\_span\_in\_seconds&gt;